-At that time, you will need to provide legal evidence of your date of birth, your marital status, your spouse's age, and social insurance numbers for both you and your spouse.
-You should also supply a void cheque from your bank account, so the Employee Service Center can arrange for direct deposit of your pension.
+You will need to provide legal evidence of your date of birth, your marital status, your spouse's age, and social insurance numbers for both you and your spouse.
+You should also supply a void cheque from your bank account, for direct deposit of your pension.